CADViewer/NextCloud/README.md

 /apps/cadviewer/converter/php/save-file.php
 ```

-In the NextCloud /apps/cadviewer folder-structure, set the recommended permissions (chmod 640) for the following f:
+In the NextCloud /apps/cadviewer folder-structure, set the recommended permissions (chmod 640) for the following folders:

 **Conversion folders:**
 ```